Category: Reading

 Students who struggle with academic reading can benefit from “a compass of sorts” to help them navigate texts.
 To accomplish this, educator Ron Klemp developed a four-step quickwrite protocol that’s been “extremely effective” in boosting their engagement and understanding.

-Reading Aloud AS a Middle School Strategy
+Reading Aloud As a Middle School Strategy

 We want students to achieve in class and on tests, but we also want them to know how to use reading skills to enjoy reading.
 Reading aloud provides students with opportunities to experience success through thinking alongside their teachers and peers, writes Jennifer Sniadecki.